datagrok/opinions/DESIGN.md

 - Google Plus and Facebook collect opinions about URLs in the form of "Like"s or "+1"s.

+- Amazon, NewEgg, and Netflix collect opinions about products or movies in the form of rankings between 1 to 5.

+- OkCupid collects opinions in the form of responses to an open-ended database of multiple-choice questions.

+- Most opinion surveys may ask responders to rate their agreement according to a [Likert scale][] of "Disagree" vs. "Neither Agree nor Disagree" vs. "Agree."

 ## Problems we try to solve

 ### Only one metric for "good."